 In the UK, 600 carers are forced to give up work to care for a loved one every day.
-An astonishing 1 in 7 employees juggles work and care.
+An astonishing 1 in 7 employees currently juggles work and care.

 Workers over the age of 45 are most likely to be affected, meaning employers stand to lose their most experienced team members.
 All of these issues create costs that can be avoided.
 The following video highlights the struggles which many employees face daily: